emarteca/Resynchronizer/README.md

 We have configured this to run inside of a docker container.
 Instructions for building and interacting with the docker container follow.

-If you already have the image, proceed to *Usage*.
+If you already have the image, proceed to [Usage](https://github.com/emarteca/Resynchronizer#usage).

 ## Setup and build docker image